sio/parrot38/SPECIFICATION.md

 ```

 This file will be rendered as two distinct blog posts, with parrot38 markup
-statments stripped.
+statements stripped.
 Date and Tags metadata handling depends on the parser
 implementation.